 WHAT ABOUT BIG GAMES LIKE THE SUPER BOWL…DOES DISNEY DO ANYTHING SPECIAL?

 As far as big viewing parties, no they don’t.
-The game on a big movie screen at a resort pool would be awesome but it’s not something they routinely do.
+The game on a big movie screen at a resort pool would be awesome but it’s not something they routinely do, especially here in the pandemic era.
 Resort food courts have been known to promote viewing big events like the Super Bowl there, with the game on the TV’s and special “bar food” menu items like wings.
 But these events are few and far between and often pop up with little advance notice or fanfare.
 It’s always a good idea to check with your resort a week or two before the game to see if they have anything planned.

 OK, now that we got that out of the way, let’s get to the thing we all came here to find out…